 New Tikanga Māori requirements

-- There will be a new compulsory law course on Tikanga Māori (Māori Laws and philosophy).
+- There will be a new seperate compulsory law course in the law degree, on Tikanga Māori (Māori Laws and Philosophy).

 The existing compulsory law courses are: